m-bouville/predict_elec/README.md

   - requires: interpretability of exogenous variables as causes.

+### Choice of application
+In Europe, prices are set daily at noon for the next day (day-ahead price).
+Producers and consumers must let the market know what their 48 half-hourly consumptions will be, from _h_ + 12 to _h_ + 36.

+Gearing the model toward this specific case has two advantages:
+- the goal is univocal: one compares each of the 48 half-hourly predictions to 48 actual consumptions (no issue of aggregation);
+- the consumption at _t_ is predicted only once: the day before at noon, not _H_ times.

+### A note on the system size
+- The number of samples drops by nearly a factor of 50, but this number is artificially high:
+  - noon-only: 3 650 _non-overlapping_ training samples in ten years;
+  - all origins: 175 000 _overlapping_ training samples.
+- Training only from _h_ + 12 to _h_ + 36 lets the model rely on the fact that time step number 24 is always midnight.
+No need for a decoder or extra degrees of freedom to get this pattern right.

+---

 ## Current State

 ### Model overview
 The current consumption forecasting system revolves around a Neural Network which uses Transformers to predict Quantiles (hereafter, NNTQ), with direct multi-horizon prediction.
-Forecasts are produced using direct multi-horizon prediction.

-The model outputs multiple quantiles (e.g. `q10`, `q50`, `q90`) for each forecast horizon.
 The loss includes:
 - pinball (quantile) loss,
 - quantile crossing constraints applied sequentially (so that `q10` <= `q50` <= `q90`),
 - sharpness (derivatives).

 The NN is trained using:
-- exogenous features (temperature, solar, school holidays),
+- exogenous features (temperature, school holidays),
 - week-ends plus Fourier-like sine waves at different scales (day, year),
+- moving averages of recent consumption (but not so recent as to cause leaks),
 - predictions from baseline models used as features: **linear regression (LR)** and **random forest (RF)**
   - LR and RF are *not* ensembled directly: they are treated as informative input features.

 ### Issues in the current model
 - **Systematic bias in predictions**
-  - Bias is visible across horizons and regimes, even when overall RMSE / MAE are reasonable.
-  - The bias differs between LR, RF and NN, and is not explicitly corrected anywhere in the pipeline.
+  - Bias is visible in LR, RF and NN in validation and testing (but not training).
-  - Interpretability of bias sources is limited, and the current architecture does not isolate these mechanisms clearly.

-- **Training–validation mismatch due to aggregation**
-  - Training optimizes window-level forecasts, while validation and testing evaluate aggregated, time-aligned predictions.
-  - Validation is more expensive and semantically different from training (`aggregate_over_windows` used only in validation/testing).
-  - In fact, electricity forecasting errors differ dramatically by horizon; in the model, most decisions are global across horizons.
-  - A general risk is that short-horizon accuracy can dominate gradients, whereas it is long-horizon errors that are operationally critical.
-  - Moreover, this is slow: validation runs full aggregation every time and recomputes inverse scaling and window merging repeatedly.
+  - Adding moving averages as features (see above) halved the bias.

 - **Median vs mean ambiguity**
   - The neural network is trained with a quantile loss, so `q50` is a conditional median.